1. FINANCIAL RESULTS

 The Board ensures the annual evaluation of its own performance and that of itsCommittees and individual directors through the meeting of independent directors the NRCand evaluation by each of the directors independently.

 Your Company constituted a Corporate Social Responsibility (CSR) Committee of the Boardas prescribed under Section 135 of the Companies Act 2013 and has put the CSR policy inplace.
 The Company has focussed in promoting education including special education andemployment in enhancing vocation skills especially among children.
-The company alsofocuses on women empowerment by Promoting gender equality setting up homes and hostels forwomen and orphans; setting up old age homes day care centres livelihood enhancementprojects for the elderly & the differently abled and healthcare sector.
+The other areas offocus are women empowerment by promoting gender equality setting up homes and hostels forwomen and orphans; setting up old age homes day care centres livelihood enhancementprojects for the elderly & the differently abled and healthcare sector.
 During theyear the company also worked in the environmental sustainability by plantingtrees/saplings.